deepshikhagupt/DV_i94/README.md

-# Finding Indicators of Traffic Volume using matplotlib EDA
+# Finding Indicators of Traffic Volume using matplotlib

 * I'm going to analyze the westbound traffic on the I-94 Interstate highway.
 It is an east–west Interstate Highway connecting the Great Lakes and northern Great Plains regions of the United States.